mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 - **Xamarin.iOS**: Used to build C# .NET applications for Apple iOS devices.
 This is useful to have installed if you wish to use the [RhinoMobile]({{ site.baseurl }}/guides/#rhinomobile/) toolkit, but not required for RhinoCommon in Rhino for Mac.
 - **Xamarin.Mac**: Xamarin's closed-source version of MonoMac.

-For developing RhinoCommon plugins, we use *only* Xamarin Studio.
+For developing RhinoCommon plugins, *only* Xamarin Studio is required.

 #### Xamarin Studio
 {: .toc-subheader }

-This is Xamarin's C# IDE that runs on both Windows and Mac.
+This is Xamarin's C# developer environment that runs on both Windows and Mac.
 Xamarin Studio has many of the features of Microsoft's Visual Studio and uses *exactly the same formats* as Visual Studio: solutions (`.sln`) and C# projects (`.csproj`).
 At McNeel, we use Xamarin Studio to develop [Rhino for Mac](http://www.rhino3d.com/mac) and [iRhino 3D](https://www.rhino3d.com/ios).
 We highly recommend you use Xamarin Studio when developing RhinoCommon plugins for the Mac (or for Windows as well).

 #### Xamarin.Mac?
 {: .toc-subheader }